RunLab Austin

-Have you ever wondered why your knee hurts when you run, but your doctor has never actually watched you run to solve the issue?
+Have you ever wondered why your knee hurts when you walk or run, but your doctor has never actually watched you move to solve the issue?
 If the current healthcare system frustrates you, you’ve come to the right place.

 Kimberly A. Davis, DC, ART